ManadayM/manadaym.github.io/_posts/2022-01-13-sql-correlated-subqueries.md

 ];

 for (let i = 0; i < frames.length; i++) {
 	for (let j = 0; j < assembly.length; j++) {
 		console.log(`--> ${assembly[j]} for '${frames[i]}'.`);
+	}

-	} // End of inner for loop
+	// End of inner for loop
+}

-}// End of outer for loop
+// End of outer for loop
 ```

-## Correlated Subqueries in SQL
+## Correlated Subquery in the SQL context

 Let's say, we have a ```products``` table in our database.
 We want to find the most expensive product for each product category.
 The highlighted rows will be part of our query result.